fengyuanchen/cropper/README.md

 - **scaleY** (optional):
   - Type: `Number`
   - The scaling factor to apply on the ordinate of the image.
-  - If not present, its defualt value is `scaleX`.
+  - If not present, its default value is `scaleX`.

 Scale the image.